mariadb-edwardstoever/galera_gtid_audit/README.md

 +---------------------+---------+--------------------+--------------------------+----------------------+
 3 rows in set (0.001 sec)
 ```
 In this example, we see that the slave has identical gtids as the node m1.
-We know that this node is behaving as the master.
+We know that m1 is currently the master.

 Next, we see that the the gtid on node m3 has a consistent offset of +5.
 This means three things:
 - The slave is up-to-date with the Galera cluster, in other words 0 seconds behing master.
-- If we want to switch masters from m1 to m3, we need to adjust the gtid seq_no +5.
+- If we want to switch masters from m1 to m3, we need to adjust the seq_no position of GTID +5.
 - Only domain 0 matters.
 We can ignore gtids from domains 77 and 88.

+Always select from the view that represents the node you want to SWITCH to in order to get the correct offset.
+Sometimes, the GTIDs will be identical in which case, you need not change the gtid_slave_pos.
 ```sql
 MariaDB [galera_spider]> stop slave;
 Query OK, 0 rows affected (0.008 sec)